This is my learning notes from the course - Mastering C++ Standard Library Features.

 - Allocate memory for

 In the case of #0 and #1, everything is perfectly safe.
-The unique_ptr
+The unique_ptr cleans up after itself if required and no memory leaks occur.

-doesn’t get a chance to complete its construction before the exception is thrown.
-However, the memory for the int
+However, in the case of order #2, there is a memory leak!
+The unique_ptr doesn’t get a chance to complete its construction before the exception is thrown.
+However, the memory for the int was already allocated, so it gets leaked.

-invocation will not interleave an allocation with the call to bar()
+Now, consider the alternative foo() call below.
+By using std::make_unique prevents the issue explained above - the foo() invocation will not interleave an allocation with the call to bar().

 1 | int main() |

-Additionally, using make_unique
+Additionally, using make_unique:

 - Makes the code terser and more readable